Concluding my short adventure across Northern Europe.

 From today onwards, each train I board will be heading in the wrong direction, heading home.
 My train leaves Oslo just after lunch, so I’ve time to grab some breakfast and visit Oslo Cathedral.
 I happen to witness a christening from the back of the church.
 It’s nice to see a building like this being used, even if I’ve no time for religion myself.

 My route from Oslo takes me to Gothenburg, where I’ll change for a connecting train to Copenhagen.
 The route out of Oslo delivers a final few parting shots of Oslofjord, before speeding on through nearby suburbs and then out into the Norwegian countryside.

 I arrive back in Copenhagen just before 11pm.
 I’m staying in the Astoria Hotel, a wonderful art deco building whose location next to the station hints at its former ownership by the Dutch State railway.
-It’s a shame that I’ll only be staying here for just a few hours.
+What a shame I’ll only be here for a few hours.

 Cloudy with a chance of meatballs.